-At HCWH Europe, it is our vision that every European country develops a national decarbonisation plan for its healthcare sector.
-To support this, we have established Operation Zero, a groundbreaking project that aims to put the European healthcare sector on the path to net zero CO2 emissions, in line with European and international climate commitments.
+At HCWH Europe, our vision is that every European country develops a national decarbonisation plan for its healthcare sector.
+To support this, we have established Operation Zero, a groundbreaking project that aims to put the European healthcare sector on the path to net zero carbon emissions, in line with European and international climate commitments.

-In 2019, and in partnership with Arup, HCWH published Health Care’s Climate Footprint – the most comprehensive estimate of healthcare’s global climate footprint.
+In 2019, and in partnership with Arup, HCWH published Health Care’s Climate Footprint – the most comprehensive global analysis of healthcare’s contribution to climate change to date.
 Setting out the healthcare climate footprints of 43 different countries from around the globe, this report highlights the scale of the challenge.
 As a whole, the healthcare sector’s climate footprint is equivalent to 4.4% of global net emissions; if it were a country, it would be the fifth largest emitter in the world.
 The European Union is the third largest contributor to global healthcare emissions (behind the US and China), accounting for 12% of global healthcare emissions.

 With these challenges comes opportunity.
 There are opportunities for the sector to lead by example, for health professionals to use their trusted voices to educate on the health impacts of climate change and advocate for change, and for the sector to leverage its purchasing power (10% of GDP in Europe) to influence changes within the supply chain.

-Health Care’s Climate Footprint described the problem - Operation Zero aims to provide the solution.
+Health Care’s Climate Footprint described the problem - Operation Zero provides the solution.

-Operation Zero is split into two work packages (WPs):
+Operation Zero is split into two key components:

-HCWH Europe partnered with three national and regional health authorities to guide the development of and pilot this methodology, supporting participants to generate their own detailed climate footprint analysis and decarbonisation roadmaps.
-Through these pilots, we will gain valuable feedback into the practicalities and limitations of developing national and/or subnational decarbonisation roadmaps, and plans that will help to build a more robust methodology.
+HCWH Europe partnered with three national and regional health authorities to guide the development of and pilot this methodology, supporting participants to generate their own detailed climate footprint analyses and decarbonisation roadmaps.
+Through these pilots, we gained valuable feedback on the practicalities and limitations of developing national/regional decarbonisation roadmaps that helped to build a more robust methodology.
 The three resulting national healthcare decarbonisation roadmaps for the Lazio region of Italy, the Netherlands, and Portugal will be published by their healthcare sectors in the coming months.